ecr007/English-World/Phrases-Vocabulary/S.md

 Shiver: (verb) to shake because of the cold.
 Past tense: Shivered | Past Participle: Shivered | E.g: Then he started to shiver uncontrollably.

 Symptom: (noun) something wrong with your body.
 E.g: Symptom of heart attack.

+Sit: (verb) to rest one's weight on one's buttocks or another part of the body supported by a surface.
+Past Tense: sat | Past Participle: sat | e.g: He sat on the bench and enjoyed the view.

+Skyscraper: is a very tall building with multiple floors.